 Dominica similarly allows: a spouse; children under 18; unmarried financially dependent children up to age 30 in full-time education; parents aged 65 and above who are financially dependent; and, uniquely, same-sex partners in jurisdictions where such partnerships are legally recognised.

-Application Process and Due Diligence
+What Is the Application and Due Diligence Process for Caribbean CBI?

 Both Antigua and Dominica maintain rigorous multi-tier due diligence procedures.
 This is a key reason why both passports enjoy wide international acceptance and visa-free access to major destinations.